AlicanAkkus/Data-Class-Java/README.md

 }
 ```

-And then you create your java bean as follow Book
+And then you create your java bean as follow; Book
 ``` java
 Book book = new Book("Kurk Mantolu Madonna", 2015);// name , id
 ```

-Default print format is pretty.
+Default print format is pretty print.
 You can use pure name value string such as;

 When you invoked book.toString() in anything your code you will be display as follow string;